How Do I Help My Partner with Their Addiction?

 Be Prepared for Anything

-Addiction hijacks the brain’s chemistry and forces people to do things they never thought they’d do, often to the people they love the most.
-There may be lying, deception, irritability, manipulation and even aggression; but just bear in mind that your partner is still in there somewhere.
+Addiction can significantly alter brain chemistry, potentially leading to behaviors that are uncharacteristic or harmful, sometimes even towards loved ones.
+There may be lying, deception, irritability, manipulation, and even aggression, but just bear in mind that your partner is still in there somewhere.
 REMEMBER TO KEEP YOURSELF SAFE AND OUT OF HARM’S WAY AT ALL TIMES.
 IF YOUR PARTNER IS GETTING AGGRESSIVE, MAINTAIN SAFE DISTANCE AND REMOVE YOURSELF FROM THE SITUATION.
-When they calm down, let them know that their behavior was completely unacceptable and that they need to get help, regardless of what happens in the relationship.
+When they calm down, let them know that their behavior was completely unacceptable and that they need help, regardless of what happens in the relationship.
 Never put yourself in harm’s way.

 Look for Addiction Treatment with Your Partner

-Even if you partner realizes that they need help, they’re not likely to look for treatment on their own, nor is it a good idea for them too.
+While some individuals may struggle to seek treatment on their own, others do take this initiative, and it can be beneficial for them to be actively involved in seeking help.
 It’s hard to look for help when your world is falling down around you, you’re battling withdrawal symptoms and you’re not sure of your financial situation.
 Help them search for a treatment facility and assist them in figuring out their finances and determining what kind of programs they should consider.
-Having support and assistance when looking for treatment increases chances of following through with entering a program.
+Having support and assistance when looking for treatment increases the chances of following through with entering a program.

 Love Them How They Need to Be Loved